Daoenti/Kingmaker/NPCs/Kresh.md

 *"Fair.
 But sometimes you can't run.
 Might as well learn to end fights fast when you can't."*

-## DM Notes
-- Kresh could reappear as a traveling mercenary if the campaign needs a competent, non-hostile warrior
-- He'd remember Rust if they met again—not sentimentally, but as "that quick goblin kid from the Andoran run"
-- Could be used to show how Rust's combat style has evolved since their last meeting
-- Represents the possibility of learning from people without trauma or strings attached
-- If brought back, keep him pragmatic and unsentimental—that's what made his teaching valuable

 ---
 *"Sometimes you can't run.
 Might as well learn to end fights fast when you can't."*